rotemov/invivo-imaging/README.md

 # invivo-imaging (Adam Lab HUJI)

-Welcome to Yoav Adam's Lab @ HUJI - subversion of the invivo-imaging pipeline, tested on the ELSC cluster.
+Welcome to Yoav Adam's Lab @ HUJI - subversion of the invivo-imaging pipeline, for running the image processing pipeline on the ELSC cluster.

-Pipeline should work from Ubuntu and Windows 10 machines connected to HUJI's network / using the Samba VPN provided by HUJI.
+Pipeline was tested on Ubuntu and Windows 10 machines connected to HUJI's network / using Samba VPN https://ca.huji.ac.il/vpn.

+Feel free to open issues in the designated area in this page or to contact me directly: rotem.ovadia@mail.huji.ac.il.

 ## Installation

 1. For windows users:

     a.
-Enable WSL by opening the powershell as administrator and running:
+Enable WSL by opening the Windows PowerShell as administrator and running:

+        dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart

+    b.
+Reboot the computer and allow updates

- please install Ubuntu 18.04 LTS from the Microsoft Store (don't worry this won't change your OS).
+    c.
+Install Ubuntu 18.04 LTS from the Microsoft Store (don't worry this won't change your OS).

+    d.
+Open Ubuntu 18.04 LTS and follow the instructions in the terminal to create a user.

+    e.
+In the terminal run the commands:

+        sudo apt update
+        sudo apt install sshpass

 2. Install Anaconda from https://www.anaconda.com/products/individual (preferably 64-bit).

 3. Install python 3.6 from https://www.python.org/downloads/

-4.a.
-Click Code --> Download ZIP at the top of this page
+4.  a.
+Click Code --> Download ZIP (at the top of this page)

     b.
 Unzip the pipeline where you want it (if you don't have an unzipper use https://www.7-zip.org/)

 5. Open an Anaconda3 terminal: